BendingSpoons/tempura-swift/README.md

 ## Show me the code

+Tempura is using [Katana](https://github.com/BendingSpoons/katana-swift)) to handle the logic of your app.
-Your app state is defined in a [single struct](https://github.com/BendingSpoons/katana-swift).
+Your app state is defined in a single struct.

 ```swift
 struct AppState: State {